At a Glance

 ✨Understand the Role

-Before your interview, make sure you thoroughly understand what being a carer at a children's hospice entails.
+Before your interview, make sure you thoroughly understand what being a carer in a children's hospice entails.
 Familiarise yourself with the specific needs of children with life-limiting conditions and the type of care provided.
 This will help you articulate your passion and suitability for the role.

 ✨Show Empathy and Compassion